nuxeo-archives/tools-nuxeo-cmis-jmeter/README.txt

   - username, password, base_url :: access to the CMIS server

+  - size_kb :: average size in KB of the content of created document

   - threads :: number of concurrent threads

   - loop :: number of time the scenario is repeated